(xvii) Provisions, contingent liabilities and contingent assets

 Contingent assets are disclosed only when inflow of economic benefits therefrom is probable and recognized only when realization of income is virtually certain.

-(xvi) Earnings per share
+(xviii) Earnings per share

-Basic earnings per share is calculated by dividing the net profit or loss for the year attributable to equity shareholders (after deducting attributable taxes) by the weighted average number of equity shares outstanding
+Basic earnings per share is calculated by dividing the net profit or loss for the year attributable to equity shareholders (after deducting attributable taxes) by the weighted average number of equity shares outstanding during the year.
+The weighted average number of equity shares outstanding during the year is adjusted for events including a share split or a bonus issue.

 For the purpose of calculating diluted earnings per share, the net profit or loss for the year attributable to equity shareholders and the weighted average number of shares outstanding during the year are adjusted for the effects of all dilutive potential equity shares.

-(xvii) Rounding of amounts
+(xix) Rounding of amounts

 All amounts disclosed in the financial statements and notes have been rounded off to the nearest millions as per the requirement of Division II of Schedule III, unless otherwise stated.

-(xvii) Critical estimates and judgements
+(xxi) Critical estimates and judgements

 The preparation of financial statements requires the use of accounting estimates which, by definition, will seldom equal the actual results.
 Management also needs to exercise judgement in applying the Company's accounting policies.
 This note provides an overview of the areas that involved a higher degree of judgement or complexity, and of items which are more likely to be materially adjusted due to estimates and assumptions turning out to be different than those originally assessed.
-Detailed information about each of these estimates and judgements is included in relevant notes together with information about the basis of calculation for each affected line item in the financial statements.
+Detailed

-- The extent to which deferred tax assets can be recognized is based on an assessment of the probability of the future taxable income (supported by reliable evidence) against which the deferred tax assets can be utilized.
+a) Recognition of deferred tax assets - The extent to which deferred tax assets can be recognized is based on an assessment of the probability of the future taxable income (supported by reliable evidence) against which the deferred tax assets can be utilized.

-b) Evaluation of indicators for impairment of assets - The evaluation of applicability of indicators of impairment of assets requires assessment of several external and internal factors which could result in deterioration of recoverable amount of the assets.
+b) Evaluation of indicators for impairment of non-financial assets - The evaluation of applicability of indicators of impairment of assets requires assessment of several external and internal factors which could result in deterioration of recoverable amount of the assets.

 c) Contingent liabilities - At each balance sheet date basis the management judgment, changes in facts and legal aspects, the Company assesses the requirement of provisions against the outstanding contingent liabilities.
 However, the actual future outcome may be different from this judgement.

-each balance sheet date, based on historical default rates observed over expected life, existing market conditions as well as forward looking estimates, the management assesses the expected credit losses on outstanding receivables.
+d) Impairment of financial assets - At each balance sheet date, based on historical default rates observed over expected life, existing market conditions as well as forward looking estimates, the management assesses the expected credit losses on outstanding receivables.
 Further, management also considers the factors that may influence the credit risk of its customer base, including the default risk associated with industry and country in which the customer operates.

-Management's estimate of the DBO is based on a number of underlying assumptions such as standard rates of inflation, mortality, discount rate and anticipation of future salary increases.
+e) Defined benefit obligation (DBO) - Management's estimate of the DBO is based on a number of underlying assumptions such as standard rates of inflation, mortality, discount rate and anticipation of future salary increases.
 Variation in these assumptions may significantly impact the DBO amount and the annual defined benefit expenses.

-f) Useful lives of depreciable/ amortisable assets - Management reviews its estimate of the useful lives of depreciable/amortisable assets at each reporting date, based on the expected utility of the assets.
+f) Useful lives of depreciable/amortisable assets - Management reviews its estimate of the useful lives of depreciable/amortisable assets at each reporting date, based on the expected utility of the assets.
 Uncertainties in these estimates relate to technical and economic obsolescence that may change the utilisation of assets.

-if the Company is reasonably certain to exercise that option; and periods covered by an option to terminate the lease if the Company is reasonably certain not to exercise that option.
+g) Leases - The Company evaluates if an arrangement qualifies to be a lease as per the requirements of Ind AS 116.
+Identification of a lease requires significant judgment.
+The Company uses significant judgement in assessing the lease term (including anticipated renewals) and the applicable discount rate.
+The Company determines the lease term as the non-cancellable period of a lease, together with both periods covered by an option to extend the lease if the Company is reasonably certain to exercise that option; and periods covered by an option to terminate the lease if the Company is reasonably certain not to exercise that option.
 In assessing whether the Company is reasonably certain to exercise an option to extend a lease, or not to exercise an option to terminate a lease, it considers all relevant facts and circumstances that create an economic incentive for the Company to exercise the option to extend the lease, or not to exercise the option to terminate the lease.
 The Company revises the lease term if there is a change in the non-cancellable period of a lease.

-Management applies valuation techniques to determine fair value of equity instruments (where active market quotes are not available) and stock options.
+h) Fair value measurements - Management applies valuation techniques to determine fair value of equity instruments (where active market quotes are not available) and stock options.
 This involves developing estimates and assumptions around discount rate, volatility, dividend yield which may affect the value of equity instruments or stock options.

 Estimates and judgements are continuously evaluated.
 They are based on historical experience and other factors including expectation of future events that may have a financial impact on the Company and that are believed to be reasonable under the circumstances.

-(B) Defined benefit plans (I) Gratuity
+(B) Defined benefit plans

 The Company provides for gratuity for employees as per the Payment of Gratuity Act, 1972.
 Employees who are in continuous service for a period of 5 years are eligible for gratuity.

-The retirement age has been considered at 58 years (31 March 2023: 58 years) and mortality table is as per IALM (2012-14) (31 March 2023: IALM (2012-14)).
-Weighted average duration are 3.26 years (31 March 2023: 6.13 years).
-The withdrawal rate considered in actuarial valuation is 30% (31 March 2023: 15%)
+The retirement age has been considered at 58 years (31 March 2024: 58 years) and mortality table is as per IALM (2012-14) (31 March 2024: IALM (2012-14)).
+Weighted average duration are 3.26 years (31 March 2024: 3.26 years).
+The withdrawal rate considered in actuarial valuation is 30% (31 March 2024: 30%)

 (C) Risk exposures: